9 ways to carve out more ‘me time’

 Kate says the optimal amount of “me time” will vary for mums.

-“It doesn’t matter if it’s an hour a day, 20 minutes a day or a few hours a week – get as much time as you can and make sure you do something you enjoy and things that are important to you.”
+“It doesn’t matter if it’s an hour a day, 20 minutes a day or a few hours a week – get as much time as you can and make sure you do something you enjoy and things that are important to you,” she says.

-Mums should also be careful not to fall in the trap of counting activities such as supermarket shopping without the kids as “me time”, says Kate.
+Mums should also be careful not to fall into the trap of counting activities such as supermarket shopping without the kids as “me time”, Kate says.

-If you’re struggling to find time for “me time”, Kate suggests starting small and building up.
+If you’re struggling to find “me time”, Kate suggests starting small and building up.